Accredited HVAC Schools Colorado Springs, CO

 Front Range Community College offers one degree and four certificates for aspiring HVAC/R technicians.
 The certificate programs include HVAC/R fundamentals, residential HVAC, light commercial HVAC, and commercial refrigeration.

 The 15-credit HVAC/R fundamentals certificate includes an introduction to HVAC, basic refrigeration, basic electricity, and electrical components.
 The other certificates build on these basics.
 The 35-credit residential HVAC certificate provides additional education in advanced HVAC, troubleshooting, customer service, communication skills, and more.

-The 37-credit light commercial certificate is very similar to the residential HVAC certificate with an additional focus on industrial controls.
+The 37-credit light commercial certificate is similar to the residential HVAC certificate, with an additional focus on industrial controls.
 Finally, the 28-credit commercial refrigeration certificate covers commercial refrigeration.